 Canvas's gradebook can be a great place to check the health of your overall course and how it's been set up.
-Here's how to navigate it:
+Here's a brief overview of how to navigate through it:

 In the Grading Periods drop-down, there is a section called "Undated Assignments", this is where assignments that do not have a due date are found.
 It is a good idea to check this section occasionally; If you have published/graded assignments in 'Undated Assignments', they will not count towards the student's grades.

 At the very end (right side) of the gradebook, you can find your assignment groups, what percentage they count for, and the current total.
 When hovering over the Total column, three dots will appear.
 Clicking the three dots will let you sort the grades from high to low or low to high.
 You can also opt to move the Total column to the front of the gradebook.

 In addition to the Grading Periods, you can tailor the gradebook to your liking in other ways.

 This allows you to change what order assignments show up in, from left to right.
 Most are self-explanatory, with the exception of Default Order.
 That is the order in which they appear in the Assignments tab, from top to bottom.

 In addition to filtering for specific grading periods, you can also filter by Assignment Groups, Modules, and Student Groups.
 Much like Grading Periods, selecting them causes a drop-down menu to appear where you can switch between different sections.

 In the View menu, you can also toggle to view the Notes column, and Unpublished Assignments.
 The Notes column can be edited whenever, and has a 225 character-limit.
 Unpublished assignments will be obviously labeled as such.

 Depending on your school, you may want to set Late and Missing Policies for your gradebook to automatically follow.
 To do that, click the gear in the top right to open the Gradebook Settings menu.

 In that menu, you can set what missing and late submissions are graded as, and if they are graded automatically or need your approval.